cpp-tutor/learnmoderncpp-tutorial/04-functions.md

 }
 ```

 In fact, the call of `abs_value()` yielding its return value could be used directly in the second `cout` call, which means a named variable `a` is not needed.
-Using a (temporary) variable to store the return value of a function could be seen as unnecessary if the value is used only once, however if the return value of a function is needed more than once and is not stored in a variable, the function must be called multiple times which could become inefficient.
+Using a (temporary) variable to store the return value of a function could be seen as unnecessary if the value is used only once, however if the return value of a function is needed more than once and is not stored in a variable, the function must be called every time its return value is needed, which could become inefficient.

 **Experiment**